 What, where, why and how you drive all can affect the cost of your insurance.
-Here are some ways to help reduce your premium:

 The more your car is worth, the more it can cost to insure.
 So there’s a good chance your premium will rise if you replace a $20,000 trade-in with the latest $40,000 model.
 Driving an older car that’s less valuable can help keep your overall premium lower.